 Lead Editor

 Dr. John Probasco is a neurologist who specializes in autoimmune and paraneoplastic syndromes as well as other neurologic disorders.
 He is the Director of the Johns Hopkins Division of Advanced Clinical Neurology as well as Medical Director of the Johns Hopkins Inpatient General Neurology Service, where he cares for general neurology inpatients and outpatients.
-He also serves as the Physician Advisor of Quality Improvement and Safety for the Johns Hopkins School of Medicine Department of Neurology.
+He also serves as the Vice Chair for Quality, Safety, and Service for the Johns Hopkins School of Medicine Department of Neurology.

 Dr. Probasco’s research interests include increasing care value through improving outcomes, incorporating patient experience of disease and treatment, and efficiency of care delivery and diagnostic test utilization in general and specifically in relation to autoimmune and paraneoplastic neurological syndromes, including encephalitis.

-Dr. Probasco has been recognized at the departmental, institutional and national levels for teaching and clinical excellence, including the American Academy of Neurology’s A.B.
-Baker Teacher Recognition Award and the Frank L. Coulson, Jr. Award from the Johns Hopkins Medicine Miller-Coulson Academy of Clinical Excellence.
+Dr. Probasco has been recognized at the departmental, institutional, and national levels for teaching and clinical excellence, including the American Academy of Neurology’s A.B.
+Baker Teacher Recognition Award, the Frank L. Coulson, Jr. Award from the Johns Hopkins Medicine Miller-Coulson Academy of Clinical Excellence, and the Armstrong Award for Excellence in Quality & Safety from Johns Hopkins Medicine.
+He is a member of the Johns Hopkins Medicine Miller Coulson–Academy of Clinical Excellence.
 He is a past graduate of the Johns Hopkins Armstrong Institute Resident Scholars (AIRS) program in Patient Safety and Quality.
+Nationally, he has served as President of the Neurohospitalist Society.

 Genetech/Roche